aparajita/capacitor-biometric-auth/README.md

 ### Checking availability

 Before giving the user the option to use biometry (such as displaying a biometry icon), call [`checkBiometry`](#checkbiometry) and inspect the [`CheckBiometryResult`](#checkbiometryresult) to see what (if any) biometry is available on the device.
 Note that `isAvailable` may be `false` but `biometryType` may indicate the presence of biometry on the device.
 This occurs if the current user is not enrolled in biometry, or if biometry has been disabled for the current app.
-In such cases the `reason` will tell you why.
+In such cases the `reason` and `code` will tell you why.

 Because the availability of biometry can change while your app is in the background, it’s important to check availability when your app resumes.
 By calling [`addResumeListener`](#addresumelistener) you can register a callback that is passed a [`CheckBiometryResult`](#checkbiometryresult) when your app resumes.